Zeusmallan/alx-system_engineering-devops/0x00-shell_basics/README.md

 rmdir Delete the directory
-cd ..A script that changes the working directory to the previous one ls -al . .. /boot A script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
+cd ..A script that changes the working directory to the previous one ls -al . .. /boot A script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format file /tmp/iamfile A script that prints the type of the file named iamafile